-- 1) Gifts, grants, contributions, or member- - 2) Net income from unrelated business activities, whether or not those activities are carried on regularly as a trade or business. - 3) Gross investment income, - 4) Tax revenues levied for the benefit of an organization and either paid to or spent on behalf of the organization, and - 5) The value of services or facilities furnished by a governmental unit to an organization without charge (except services or facilities generally furnished to the public without charge).
+- Gifts, grants, contributions, or membership fees - Net income from unrelated business activities, whether or not those activities are carried on regularly as a trade or business, - 3.
+Gross investment income, - 4.
+Tax revenues levied for the benefit of an organization and either paid to or spent on behalf of the organization, and

+The value of services or facilities furnished by a governmental unit to an organization without charge (except services or facilities generally furnished to the public without charge).